Course and Exam Fees

 LMC can contribute to childcare during your scheduled study hours (an hourly rate limit applies).

-Students who are under 19 and have one of the flowing situations, may qualify for an additional bursary.
+If you are aged 16-18 on 31 August 2017 and have one of the following situations, you may qualify for an additional bursary.
 This attendance-based weekly payment is a great addition to LSF help for qualifying students.

 - Looked after by a local authority

 - Living independently and in receipt of Income Support in your own name

 - A young parent and receiving Income Support in your own name